php-fig/fig-standards/proposed/clock-meta.md

 This means that for the sake of this PSR the timezone is irrelevant as it is an implementation detail of the code implementing the interface.

-As there is no way to assert a certain timezone in the returnd `DateTimeImmutable` it is up to the implementation to make sure that the timezone is handled according to the Business-Logic.
-That is either by making sure that a call to `now()` will only return a `DateTimeImmutable`-object with a known timezone (implicit contract) or by making sure that the Business-logic handles the timezone explicitly.
-This an be done by calling `setTimezone` or by using `getTimestamp` which will automatically return the UTC based Unix-Timestamp.
+It is up to the implementation to make sure that the timezone is handled according to the business logic of the application.
+That is either by making sure that a call to `now()` will only return a `DateTimeImmutable` object with a known timezone (implicit contract) or by explicitly changing the timezone to be correct for the application.
+This an be done by calling `setTimezone()` to create a new `DateTimeImmutable` object with the given timezone.

 These are though actions that are not part of the contract which this interface defines.